demarte/Flash-Pops-Game/README.md

 #### Intial flows

 The app has 2 initial flows.
-The first flow, when the user never played before.
+The first flow occurs when the user never played before.
 In this case the data is loaded from a JSON file.
-The second flow occours when the user made 1 point at least.
+The second flow occurs when the user made 1 point at least.
 In this case the data will be loaded from [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults), a simple key-value pair database.
+For each new point, the app database (UserDefaults) will be updated.